abdulghani/blissful-ignorance/notes.md

 Al-Baqarah, describe through metaphors of stories cow

 if there's a secret, it should be with the jews, as they're necessarily the oldest community/civilization that stands coherent today

+remember that you are one, from cosmos big-bang, infinity reduced to one, to finite

+and from finite, counted as symbolic association to-against infinity

+infinity is necessarily pre-counting